LovePelmeni/DeepfakeStream/docs/PRED_EXPLAINABILITY.md

 not working well enough, and giving less interpretable explanations in contrast with GradCAM.

+# Implementation
-You can find the project's source code with integration down here:
+You can find the project's source code with integration under:
     - src/explainers/explainers.py